 5. Engage in crucial conversations

-You can begin by engaging in a crucial conversation, bringing up the truths that you have been withholding from your partner, and then stay in dialogue even when it is uncomfortable or scary.
+You can begin by engaging in a crucial conversation, bringing up the truths that you have been withholding from your partner, and then staying in dialogue even when it is uncomfortable or scary.

 6. Get information, tools, advice, and/or professional support

 Most people simply don’t know what to do.
 Our mainstream culture is totally ignorant about what it takes to create a healthy, highly functioning relationship.

-Getting some information on how to heal a toxic relationship or involving a professional to support you would be a great step towards the couple’s recovery from the toxic marriage or transform the toxic behavior of a partner.
+Getting some information on how to heal a toxic relationship or involving a professional to support you would be a great step towards the couple’s recovery from the toxic marriage or transforming the toxic behavior of a partner.

 7. Practice gratitude

-By doing daily gratitude, like sharing three things we appreciate about our partner before going to sleep can help to switch the attention from negative to positive and heal our relationship.
+Doing daily gratitude, like sharing three things we appreciate about our partner before going to sleep, can help to switch the attention from negative to positive and heal our relationship.